eejdoowad/mosi/README.md

         * `'cats&topFrame&tab[3]'` - only nodes subscribing to cat that are in the top frame and in tab id 3
         * `'dog|food&topFrame'` - nodes that subscribe to dog or (subscribe to food and are in the top frame)
         * `'rats|lions|zebras'` - nodes that subscribe to rats or lions or zebras
+        * `thisTab` - all frames in the current tab
+        * `thisTab&otherFrames` - all frames in the current tab except the source frame, NOTE: `otherFrames` should always be used in conjunction with `thisTab`

   * `action` is a string corresponding to the name of the action handler to be executed by target nodes.
 Target nodes that don't have a handler for the specified action will throw errors.